salesforce/BannerGen/README.md

   ```
   python banner_gen.py --model_name=LayoutDETR --model_path=./weights/ --image_path=test/data/example1/dark_flooring.jpg --header_text='EVERYTHING 10% OFF' --body_text='Friends & Family Savings Event' --button_text='SHOP NOW' --num_result=3 --output_path=./result/
   ```

-## Ethical and Responsible Use
-We note that models in BannerGen provide no guarantees on their multimodal abilities; ill-aligned or biased generations may be observed.
-In particular, the datasets and pretrained models utilized in BannerGen may contain socioeconomic biases.
-We plan to improve the library by investigating and mitigating these potential biases and inappropriate behaviors in the future.

 ## License
 This work refers to the [Apache License 2.0](LICENSE.txt).
 For LayoutDETR, refer to their license [here](https://github.com/salesforce/LayoutDETR/blob/main/LICENSE.txt).
 For LayoutInstructPix2Pix, refer to InstructPix2Pix's license [here](https://github.com/timothybrooks/instruct-pix2pix/blob/main/LICENSE).
 We do NOT own the licenses to the fonts stored in `RetrieveAdapter/templates/css/fonts`.
 To use the fonts in your own work, please acquire the employed font licenses from the respective owners.